learnk8s/learnk8s.io/src/clusterSize/content.md

 However, there are also managed Kubernetes services that charge a fixed amount for running a Kubernetes cluster, such as [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/).

-In general, it's safe to say that running few (large) clusters is cheaper than running many (small) clusters.

 ### 👍 Efficient administration

 Administrating a single cluster is easier than administrating many clusters.

-Administration may include tasks like:
+This may include tasks like:

 - _Upgrading the Kubernetes version_
 - _Setting up a CI/CD pipeline_